scala/scala-lang/blog/_posts/2020-11-17-scala-3-forward-compat.md

 By replacing `%%` with `%`, we can then manually specify the binary version, leading us to add `_3.0.0-M1` to the name of the module.

+As a preliminary, now that `Cat` is compiled with Scala 3, we will change the definition of `Cat` to an enumeration, giving us convenient ways to reflect over its members:

+{% highlight diff %}
+ // shared/src/main/scala/example/Cat.scala
+ package example

+-sealed trait Cat extends Product with Serializable -object Cat {
++enum Cat {
+-  case object Lion    extends Cat
+-  case object Tiger   extends Cat
+-  case object Cheetah extends Cat
++  case Lion, Tiger, Cheetah
+ }
+{% endhighlight %}

 Let's now make our test suite.
-As a demonstration we will check the property that given two `example.Cat` with the same `productPrefix`, they should refer to the same object.
+As a demonstration we will check two properties:
+- given two `example.Cat` with the same label, they should refer to the same object.
+- given two `example.Cat` that refer to the same object, they should have the same label.

 Here is the source code:

 ```scala
 // app/src/test/scala/example/CatSpecification.scala